DrLi-Ming/GARAD-SLAM/README.md

 ## Prerequisites

-Our work is based on [Photo-SLAM](https://github.com/HuajianUP/Photo-SLAM).
+Our work is based on [Photo-SLAM](https://github.com/HuajianUP/Photo-SLAM) and [LC-CRF-SLAM](https://github.com/Zhengjun-Du/LC-CRF-SLAM).
 We extend our sincere gratitude for their outstanding contributions.

 ### Dependencies